f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab3/lab3.rst

 .. image:: images/nap_click.png

 5. You should see a list of existing WAF policies.
-You can see three policies configured.
+You can see four policies configured.
 Notice that only the **AgilityPolicy** is applied to an application.
 Click on the policy name to view more details.

 .. image:: images/nap_policy_list.png